eastgenomics/eggd_somalier_relate/README.md

 ![Image of workflow](https://github.com/eastgenomics/eggd_somalier_relate/blob/dev/somalier_relate_workflow.jpg)

 ## What are the inputs?
 * Array of {sample}.somalier files.
-These are the output files from somalier
+These are the output files from somalier extract.
+* A string for project folder which will be the output file prefixes, default is somalier prefix (Optional).

 ## What are the outputs?